-A typical LRAUV vehicle may be equipped with CTD, dissolved oxygen, SeaOWL fluorescence, backscatter and hydrocarbon detection, and PAR (Photosynthetically Active Radiation) sensors, as well as with a Doppler velocity log (DVL), Up-Down ADCP, sonar, communications, navigation (e.g., a USBL array), and the presently disclosed docker.
+In some embodiments, the vehicle is equipped with at least one sensor or sensor array.
+Sensors include, but are not limited to, active or passive sensors used to probe, measure, or categorize signals from properties, compositions, or other measurable features of an anomaly.
+Sensors may be attached to, towed by, or contained within the vehicle.
+In one embodiment, an LRAUV may be equipped with sensor such as conductivity, temperature, and depth (CTD), dissolved oxygen, fluorescence, backscatter and hydrocarbon detection, and PAR (Photosynthetically Active Radiation) sensors, as well as with a Doppler velocity log (DVL), Up-Down ADCP, sonar, communications, navigation (e.g., a USBL array), sonar (e.g., a multibeam sonar sensor), inertial measurement unit (INS), and the presently disclosed docker.
 Communications include any of satellite communications (e.g., Iridium), WiFi, cellular, argos communications, VHF, underwater optical communications, and underwater acoustic communications.
+Underwater communications may include long range, underwater acoustic communications as described in Freitag L, et al., “Long range acoustic communications and navigation in the Arctic” OCEANS 2015 - MTS/IEEE Washington, 2015, pp. 1-5, incorporated by reference in its entirety herein.
 An LRAUV enables vehicle to be a propeller-driven AUV that can drift, hover and accurately navigate to a specified area.
 The buoyancy engine and mas shifter enable the vehicle to dive when stuck under-ice.
 In some embodiments, the Up-Down ADCP is an 600kHz RDI Pathfinders ADCP available from Teledyne Instruments, enabling measurement of water velocities and relative terrain navigation; the PAR sensor is from Licor, for example a LI-190R sensor, enabling measurement of photosynthetic artificial radiation, which is important for biological measurements in conjunction with the Ecopuck.
 A SeaOwl Ecopuck provides dissolved and droplet signals, a Seabird CTD provides conductivity, temperature and density measurement as well as dissolved oxygen measurements.
 Underwater optical or acoustic communications enables the vehicle to communicate to the gateway buoy without needing to surface, and also enables the vehicle to navigate to the source of the communications.

-In the currently preferred embodiment, the vehicle has an upward looking acoustic ice surface topography sonar.
+In a preferred embodiment, the vehicle has an upward looking acoustic ice surface topography sonar.
 This sonar assists, along with buoy navigation, in ice-relative navigation.
 The vehicle’s software further analyzes the sonar data to identify zones or areas of possible anomalies (e.g., oil accumulation).
 Detection of an anomaly area may trigger a new behavior for the vehicle.
 For example, a detected anomaly area may trigger a behavior instructing the vehicle to move to a location approximately below the detected area and a hover or zero-speed position holding mode.
 An acoustic echo may be produced and analyzed by the vehicle’s software to determine if an anomaly exists; for example, to determine if oil is sandwiched between the seawater and sea ice.
 Upon anomaly detection, additional behaviors may be executed; for example, to continue a pre-planned survey, collecting one or more samples, ending the overall mission and docking with a buoy, communicating the anomaly detection, and the like.